Blinks the red LED once per second. begin led_on 100 delay led_off 900 delay repeat

 # This example uses speed and acceleration to make a smooth # motion back and forth between 1 and 2 ms. 3 0 acceleration 30 0 speed begin 4000 0 servo # set servo 0 to 1.00 ms moving_wait 8000 0 servo # 2.00 ms moving_wait repeat sub moving_wait begin get_moving_state while # wait until it is no longer moving repeat return

-GET_MOVING_STATE returns a 1 as long as there is at least one servo moving, so you can use it whenever you want to wait for all motion to stop before proceeding to the next step of a script.
+GET_MOVING_STATE returns a 1 as long as there is at least one servo that is limited by a speed or acceleration setting still moving, so you can use it whenever you want to wait for all motion to stop before proceeding to the next step of a script.

 Using an analog input to control servos